-Again, thrush is caused by forms of a fungus called Candida.
-A small amount of this fungus lives in the mouth most of the time.
+A small amount of the Candida fungus lives in the mouth most of the time.
 It is usually kept in check by the immune system and other types of germs that also normally live in the mouth.

 However, when the immune system is weaker, the fungus can grow, leading to sores and lesions in the mouth and on the tongue.